mo22de/meikian-dev/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cwlive` for local development.
+Here's how to set up *CloneWars Live* for local development.

-1. Fork the `cwlive` repo on GitHub.
+1. Fork the `cwlive-dev` repo on `GitHub`_.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/cwlive.git